-Air Force Standing Behind Chaplain Who Said Obeying the Constitution Serves Satan
+Air Force Standing Behind Chaplain Who Said Obeying The Constitution Serves Satan

 In a statement addressing the misleading impression given by the Stars and Stripes article that Chaplain Hernandez has been cleared, MRFF founder and president Mikey Weinstein explains why MRFF filed its complaint with the DoD/IG rather than the Air Force:

-MRFF’s supplemental complaint against Hernandez, which has now been sent to the DoD/IG, can be found here.
+MRFF’s supplemental complaint (technically a “Memorandum of Law”) against Hernandez, which has now been sent to the DoD/IG, can be found here.

 For the background on some of the previous writings of Chaplain Hernandez, along with his “tag team” Bible-believing blogging buddy Lieutenant Colonel Jonathan Dowty (a.k.a. the “Christian Fighter Pilot”), which led to MRFF’s filing of its initial DoD/IG complaint in April and other supplemental complaints, see these prior posts:

-Note: (UPDATE: Chaplain Hernandez is being investigated by the Air Force Inspector General, with oversight by the Department of Defense Inspector General.)